-The Parish Council will work with the Wickhambrook Estates Committee and interested parishioners in order to sustain and improve the natural environment in and around the village.
+The Parish Council will work with the Wickhambrook Estates Committee and interested members of the community in order to sustain and improve the natural environment in and around the village.
 Actions to be considered will include:

-- conserving trees and hedgerows, initially by carrying out an audit of assets, - protecting green spaces and woodlands and enhancing their value for wildlife. - working with landowners to promote take-up of stewardship schemes, including: - a) opening up permissive paths, - b) fostering wildflower mixes on field margins, and - c) promoting biodiversity by establishing wild areas, wildlife habitats and wildlife corridors around the Parish.
+- conserving trees and hedgerows, initially by carrying out an audit of assets, - protecting green spaces and woodlands for undisturbed conservation purposes and enhancing their value for wildlife, - working with landowners to promote take-up of stewardship schemes, including: - a) opening up permissive paths where public access is agreed, - b) fostering wildflower mixes on field margins, and - c) promoting biodiversity by establishing wild areas, wildlife habitats and wildlife corridors around the Parish.